wpendl99/.github/profile/webServices/dataServices/dataServices.md

 **`Linux`**

-1. Modify the /etc/environment file to include the environment variables as defined above.
+1. Modify the /etc/environment file to include the three environment variable export statements as defined above.

-**`Mac` (Zsh)**
+**`Mac`**

-1. Modify the ~/.zprofile file to include the environment variables as defined above.
+1. Modify your shell resource file to include three environment variable export statements defined above.
+If you are using Zsh then the file is: `~/.zshrc`.
+If you are using Bash then the file is: `~/.bashrc`.

 **`Windows`**